-In the Czech Republic, there exists several projects in production interconnecting different hospitals, clinics and other healthcare organization to exchange medical images.
-Project ePACS allows interconnecting each participant’s PACS system via dedicated Virtual Private Network VPN channel to the central node and exchange of medical images are realized by routing the data flow from one VPN channel to the other.
-Another approach is used in the project MEDIMED held by Masaryk University in Brno.
-Instead of dedicated VPN channel, they use Secure Sockets Layer (SSL) encryption over standard TCP/IP communication and regional hospitals and healthcare providers are interconnected via the MEDIMED servers as presented by Slavicek et al. [105].
-In other countries, there were tested cross-border teleradiology in projects Baltic e-health, R-Bay and others published by Ross et al. [106] and Saliba et al. [107].
-These projects are focused on sharing the medical images and other knowledge and information.Access to the wide range of medical images is needed for research of new processing and diagnostic methods, rare diseases, developing new detection algorithm etc. DICOM records "de-identified" (identification of patient records are deleted, only date of the bird and other data are kept) or anonymized (additional information are manipulated to prevent disclosure) for research purposes to protect sensitive personal data, but keep important information for research purposes.
-The Globus MEDICUS project published by Erberich et al. [108, 109] is based on Globus Toolkit middleware to federate clinical and research application via a grid-computing infrastructure.
-Currently the project is hibernated since 2008 and no further development was published.
-Similar effort was done with a project Medical Data Manager which uses gLite grid middleware published by Duque, Montagnat et al. [110, 111] or MediGRID project published by Krefting et al. [112, 113].
-Additionally, processing of images within selected use-cases supported by the grid-computing infrastructure is introduced [113].
-Health-e-child project aimed to interconnect research institution and hospitals in United Kingdom, France and Italy for the purpose of grid-based healthcare platform for pediatric health-care [114].
-Neurist project developed architecture and connects clinicians and researchers to improve research and treating of cerebral aneurysm to provide tools to analyze and interpret patient data and researcher can have access to set of aneurysm data, published by Benkner et al. [115].
-SEAGRIN research project aimed to share knowledge mainly for educational purposes in semi-formally described semantics and such proposal and implementation was published by Kuba et al.[116].
-Storing the sensitive medical information even de-identified or anonymised is usually restricted and this lead to an idea to store such information within trusted institution e.g. hospital and move and facilitate deployment of the grid services storing medical data to that institution.
-E.g. pre-installed virtual machines can contain grid-services and deployed in as a sealed grid as proposed by Kuba et al. [117].
+In the Czech Republic, there are several projects in production that interconnect different hospitals, clinics and other healthcare organizations in order to exchange medical images.
+Project ePACS allows the interconnection of each participant’s PACS system via a dedicated Virtual Private Network (VPN) channel to the central node.
+The exchange of medical images is realized by routing the data flow from one VPN channel to the other.
+Another approach is used in the project MEDIMED, which is held by Masaryk University in Brno.
+Instead of a dedicated VPN channel, they use Secure Sockets Layer (SSL) encryption over the standard TCP/IP communication.
+Regional hospitals and healthcare providers are interconnected via the MEDIMED servers, as presented by Slavicek et al. [105].
+In other countries, cross-border teleradiology was tested in projects of Baltic e-health, R-Bay and others, which were published by Ross et al. [106] and Saliba et al. [107].
+These projects focused on the sharing of medical images, as well as other knowledge and information.Access to a wide range of medical images is needed for the research of new processing and diagnostic methods, rare diseases, developing new detection algorithm, etc. DICOM records are "de-identified" (identification of patient records are deleted and only the date of birth and other data are kept) or anonymized (additional information is manipulated to prevent disclosure) in order to protect sensitive personal data but keep important information for research purposes.
+The Globus MEDICUS project, published by Erberich et al. [108, 109], is based on Globus Toolkit middleware in order to federate clinical and research application via a grid computing infrastructure.
+The project has been in hibernation since 2008 and no further development has been published.
+Similar efforts were made by the Medical Data Manager project, which used gLite grid middleware and was published by Duque, Montagnat et al. [110, 111] or the MediGRID project, which was published by Krefting et al. [112, 113].
+Additionally, the processing of images within selected use cases that are supported by a grid computing infrastructure was introduced [113].
+The Health-e-Child project aimed to interconnect research institutions and hospitals in United Kingdom, France and Italy for the purpose of a grid-based healthcare platform for pediatric health-care [114].
+The Neurist project developed architecture, connecting clinicians and researchers in order to improve research and the treatment of cerebral aneurysm.
+This provided the tools to analyze and interpret patient data and gave researchers access to a set of aneurysm data, published by Benkner et al. [115].
+The SEAGRIN research project aimed to share knowledge, mainly for educational purposes, in semi-formally described semantics.
+Kuba et al. published this proposal and its implementation [116].
+The storing of sensitive medical information, which is even de-identified or anonymized, is usually restricted.
+This led to the idea of storing such information within trusted institutions, e.g., hospitals, and to move and facilitate the deployment of grid services that store medical data to that institution.
+For example, pre-installed virtual machines can contain grid services and are deployed as a sealed grid, as proposed by Kuba et al. [117].